br1anlee/bytez/readme.md

 - [X] As a logged in user, I want to be able to search up food recipes.
 - [] As a logged in user, I want to be able to save the recipes that I like and delete the saved recipes.
-- [X] As a logged in user, I want to be able to log out of my account.
 - [X] As a logged in user, I want to be able to see the recipe instruction as well as the ingredients I need for the recipe.
 - [X] As a user, I want to be able to log in or sign up for the website.
+- [X] As a logged in user, I want to be able to log out of my account.
 - [X] As an admin, I want to prevent users from using the functionality of the website if they are not logged in.
 ---

 ## MVP Goals
 ---
 - [X] Welcome/Home page that renders login/sign up
-- [X] User profile page that displays saved recipes
 - [X] User will be able to search up recipes
+- [X] User will be able to see their saved recipes
 - [X] User will be able to save recipes
 - [] User will be able to delete the save recipes
+- [X] User will be able to comment on the recipe
+- [] User will be able to edit and delete the comments